Dhrutube/DS3-LocalLens/README.md

      Bottom-left: low opportunity score and low competition => Weak market with low demand.
      Bottom-right: low opportunity score and high competition => Saturated market with many competitors.

+For the Line Chart: The line chart represents the volatility of the review rating of different business categories based on the number of reviews.
+The chart changes state to state based on the state that is selected, highlighting the different trends among business types across the US.

 ---

 UPDATE this